jbrodriguez/react-native-android-sqlite/README.md

 Substitute `<ReactNativeRootFolder>` for the folder where your app resides, i.e. AwesomeProject.

-Having done that, you can start interacting with the db, through 3 public functions:
+Having done that, you can start interacting with the db, through 4 public functions:

 - init
 - query
 - exec
+- close

 ### Init
 The database must be initialized before any other call takes place